erwald/midihum/README.md

 - [ ] Remember training history between sessions and plot complete histories.
 - [ ] Plot prediction comparison after each epoch.
 - [ ] Predict note timings as well as velocities.
+- [ ] Handle 3/4 time in addition to common time.

 ## Whence the name?